 Section A of SiteGround’s service level agreement for 99.9 percent network uptime.
-We are unsure why they specifically mention “network,” as the restrictions on claiming seem to indicate Emergency maintenance and hard failure will be compensated if it exceeds one hour.
-Here is the full list of events that do not count toward their calculation of uptime.
+We are unsure why they specifically mention “network,” as the restrictions on claiming indicate Emergency maintenance and hard failure will be compensated if it exceeds one hour.
+Here is the full list of events that do not count toward their uptime calculation.

 - Scheduled maintenance

 - Emergency maintenance, hardware, and software failure remedied under one hour

 - Distributed denial of service (DDOS) attacks, hacker attacks, and other similar events

 - Downtime caused by you, your own configuration, or third-party applications you use

 - Downtime caused when you reach the maximum resources allocation for your plan

 - Downtime caused because you have violated this TOS

 - Downtime during work on your technical support request(s

 As you can see, they are reasonably similar to A Small Orange and, from our own knowledge, typical of the industry generally.